 Witnessing all these layoffs that affected my friends in the video game and animation industries drove me to pursue more freelance work and self-dependent income sources.
 I began selling my artwork at Emerald City Comic Con in 2014 while I was working full-time at a game studio, partly because I wanted to pave the way for a side business.
 (And partly because my good friend Ken Taya roped me into it before I was entirely ready, haha!)
 Opportunities like that are around every corner, and seizing those opportunities as they come is a great way to ameliorate the effects of a bad economy.

 6) How did you get your current job?

-I currently work as a Craftsperson at Pike Place Market, where I manage my own booth as a small business.
-The job is extremely free-form in that you get to choose your own schedule, but it also requires a degree of grit and entrepreneurship that I lacked in the beginning.
+I currently work as a Craftsperson at Pike Place Market, where I manage my own booth as a small business owner.
+This job is extremely free-form in that you get to choose your own schedule, but it also requires a degree of grit and entrepreneurship that I lacked in the beginning.
 It’s been a humbling learning process.

-I got the job by applying to become a Craftsperson online, and I was scheduled for an in-person art screening in the fall.
+I got the job by applying to become a Craftsperson online, and shortly thereafter I was scheduled for an in-person interview and screening.
 Fortunately, they had a 2D artist opening at the time and I was admitted the same year I applied!